“Did you know that according to a report by the super office about 86% of customers are willing to pay more for a better customer experience?”

 Businesses Better Understand Customer Needs

-Analysing customer search history and activity enables businesses to better understand what they are looking for.
+Analyzing customer search history and activity enables businesses to better understand what they are looking for.
 Helpdesk ticketing software like Kapture enables businesses to engage with the right customers but also increases sales.
 This makes customers feel understood.

 Brands Maintaining Customer Engagement